xavierjs/GLTFARMetadata/README.md

 ## Introduction

 GLTF is an open 3D file format tailored for realtime rendering.
-It is standardized by the Khronos Group (see [khronos.org/gltf](https://www.khronos.org/gltf/) ).
+It is standardized by the Khronos Group [0].
 It can be used to encode any kind of 3D model.

 In an augmented reality application, the 3D model needs to track specific objects in the real-world.
 In some cases it can even be deformed to adapt its shape to a specific real-world item.

 This repository has been created to draft a proposal to standardize the information about mapping the real-world information to the 3D model.
-This information could be embedded in the GLTF as metadata.
+This information could be embedded in the GLTF as metadata [1].

 ## Terms definition